TheRealMattDunn/mattdunn.info/content/notes/Terraform Cloud.md

 	- `apply`—only allowed for workspaces not linked to VCS (ensures single source of truth)
 - Integrates with existing CI/CD pipelines
 - Familiar to developers
-- Uses local config with remote workspace state and variables—allows preview of prod changes without need for credentials
+- Uses local config with remote workspace state and variables—allows preview of changes without need for credentials